-I. II.
+II.
 Preparation

 A data breach is an instance in which personal information as defined by state law or personally identifiable information as defined by federal law is released or accessed in an unauthorized manner.
+The district will implement and maintain reasonable security procedures and practices that are appropriate to the nature and sensitivity of the personal information handled by the district.
 In order to ensure compliance with state and federal law; in the event of a breach the following preparatory steps shall be taken.